 Device distribution

-Use device-level Smart Link analytics to understand where scans come from and how to respond.
+Use device-level OmniLab Smart Link analytics to understand where scans come from and how to respond.

 What Device Distribution shows

-Device Distribution gives you a high-level split of the devices recorded for the selected Smart Link and date range.
+Device Distribution gives you a high-level split of the devices recorded for the OmniLab Smart Link and date range you selected.

 • mobile devices